alex4200/BugReporting/.github/issue_template.md

 ### Steps to reproduce the problem

 Please fill the above sections with sufficient details so the issue can be dealt with promptly.
-Optionally, you can use [Markdown](https://guides.github.com/features/mastering-markdown/) to format your input.
+Optionally, you can use Markdown (see link below) to format your input.